Developer

 Use a long-running function

 By default, async event consumers time out after 55 seconds.
-Use cases that required longer computation have had to rely on breaking the task into multiple steps or batches, and queuing multiple events to do the work.
+Use cases that required longer computation have previously had to rely on breaking the task into multiple steps or batches, and queuing multiple events to do the work.

 You can now configure a timeout of up to 900 seconds (15 minutes) which will allow many such use cases to be performed in a single invocation.